JozefJarosciak/xgpu/readme.md

       ![image](https://github.com/JozefJarosciak/xgpu/assets/3492464/1d7a937c-8f64-453b-8ff1-b8b169f427df)
    - Now you're all set!
    - Use a single line command below to get a new GPU server up and running (from 0 to full-speed mining with one press of a button).
-   - Note: of course replace (JozefJarosciak/xgpu/main/gpu.sh) with path to your repo
+   - Note: of course replace (JozefJarosciak/xgpu/main/vast.sh, or vash4.sh or vast8.sh) with a path to your repo

    For single GPU use vast.sh:
       ```